mefellows/katacoda-scenarios/pactflow-getting-started-js/step7.md

 ![second consumer pipeline run](./assets/consumer-run-2.png)

+## Further reading

+You might be wanting to ask questions about the workflow at this stage.
+To keep this workshop short and sharp, we are

+We have an entire workshop dedicated to helping you create streamlined CI/CD workflows.
+You can find it here: https://docs.pactflow.io/docs/workshops/ci-cd/

 ## Check

 Your dashboard should look something like this, where both your consumer and provider are marked as having been deployed to `prod`: